HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 </figure>

 ###### Reduction of system latency
-Reactivity of system was one of the most critical factors in overall system performance because agile situation awareness and countermeasure were essential in PCI procedure.
+Reactivity of system is one of the most critical factors in overall system performance because agile situation awareness and countermeasure were essential in PCI procedure.
-So, it was compulsory to minimize latency on each module because summation of delayed time took a huge proportion of reactivity.
+Thus, it was compulsory to minimize latency on each module because summation of delayed time took a huge proportion of reactivity.
 Especially, total latency largely depends on acquisition time of camera image and vision preprocessing time.

 <figure>